Conferee Job Assignments

 Each conference staff must include a “minister of the week”, an educational leader or spiritual advisor, in concert with the nature of the conference.
 In order to promote the spiritual mission of the corporation and your conference, the minister of the week will provide regularly scheduled services during the conference period and other professional services as needed or requested.
 The minister will be available to all people while on island including conference attendees and Star Island staff.
 Mindful of the traditions of the Unitarian-Universalist Association and the United Church of Christ, which guide the operation of Star Island, each conference is responsible for selecting a fully qualified minister with professional credentials appropriate to the organization which he or she represents.
 A minister in fellowship with the UUA, authorized for ministry by the UCC, or credentialed in an equivalent way by another religious, educational, or kindred organization is deemed to be qualified (as is consistent with our mission statement).
 If you have questions about whether an individual is an appropriate selection to serve as minister of the week for your conference, please contact the Conference Center Director.

-We provide room and board, which includes ferry transportation if traveling aboard the designated conference ferry for the minister of the week and one other family member.
+We provide room and board, which includes ferry transportation if traveling aboard the designated conference ferry for the minister of the week and one other person.
 All other charges (parking, lobster, etc.) must be paid by the conference or individual.
 The minister and family should be given priority for Parsonage accommodations, unless a conference requests otherwise, or the minister of the week wishes or needs different accommodations.
 When multiple conferences are sharing the island, conference registrars should work together to ensure the best housing plan for multiple ministers of the week – it is expected that the Parsonage will be shared, as it has three bedrooms and a common space.